droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc C - Into the Valley.md

-*An adventure for four 3rd-level characters.*
+*An adventure for four 3rd-level and 4th level characters.*

 In this arc, the players depart the village of Barovia for Tser Pool and the town of Vallaki.
 As they journey through the woods, they can encounter a pair of Barovian **[Elite Torchbearers](https://2e.aonprd.com/NPCs.aspx?ID=901)** searching for a missing family, distract or do battle with a horde of **zombies**, and recover a weapons cache left by Dr. Rudolph van Richten.